parenthetical-e/Index/README.md

 This index is ever growing.
 If something interests you.
 [Email me](mailto:erik.exists@gmail.com).

-Here's my [CV](https://github.com/parenthetical-e/CV/blob/master/ep-cv.pdf) if you would like to know more about me, professionally.
+Here's my [CV](https://github.com/parenthetical-e/CV/blob/master/ep-cv.pdf) if you would like to know more about me.